So you need a letter of recommendation. Am I the best person to write it? Let’s consider it.

 Me submitting a mostly blank form on your behalf, which is what I would have to do unless we have worked on something together beyond the classroom, would be devastating to your application.

 I suggest you strategize whom to ask for recommendations.
-Read the recommendation form if you can, and think about who knows you well enough to be able to answer such wide-ranging questions about you.
+Read the blank recommendation form first if you can, and think about who knows you well enough to be able to answer such wide-ranging questions about you.

 “Who Should Write My Letter of Recommendation?